PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 | v1beta1  | Beta (pre-release)               |
 | v1alpha1 | Alpha (experimental)             |

-A given release of Kubernetes can support any number of API groups and any number of versions of each.
+A given release of PlaidCloud can support any number of API groups and any number of versions of each.

 The following rules govern the deprecation of elements of the API.
 This